Jaykandalkar-tech/Online-Quiz-Application/README.md

 - Provide a **leaderboard** feature for top scorers.
 - Improve the **UI with JavaFX** for a better user experience.

-## 📌 Author
-This project was developed as part of a **Java development internship**.
-Contributions and feedback are welcome!

 ---
 🎯 **Start your quiz journey today!** 🚀